A number of treatments are available for gastro-oesophageal reflux disease (GORD), including simple, self-care measures, medication and surgery.

 - abnormal changes in body posture

 If you have the above symptoms while taking prokinetics, stop taking them and contact your GP or out-of-hours doctor immediately.
-They may recommend your dose is discontinued.
+They may recommend discontinuing your dose.

 Extrapyramidal symptoms should stop within 24 hours of the medicine being withdrawn.

-Prokinetics are not usually recommended for people under 20 years old because of an increased risk of extrapyramidal symptoms.
+Prokinetics aren't usually recommended for people under the age of 20, due to an increased risk of extrapyramidal symptoms.

-Surgery is usually only recommended in cases of GORD that fail to respond to the treatments listed above.
+Surgery is usually only recommended in cases of GORD that fail to respond to the treatments discussed above.

-Alternatively, you may wish to consider surgery if you have persistent and troublesome symptoms but do not want to take medication on a long-term basis.
+Alternatively, you may want to consider surgery if your symptoms are troublesome and persistent, but you don't want to take medication on a long-term basis.

-While surgery for GORD can help relieve your symptoms, there are some associated complications that may result in you developing additional symptoms, such as:
+While surgery for GORD can help relieve your symptoms, there are some associated complications that may cause additional symptoms, such as:

-Discuss the advantages and disadvantages of surgery with your GP before making a decision about treatment.
+You should discuss the advantages and disadvantages of surgery with your GP before making a decision about your treatment.

-Surgical procedures that are used to treat GORD include:
+Surgical and endoscopic procedures used to treat GORD include:

 - laparoscopic nissen fundoplication (LNF)